radiql/types-bidding/README.md

 # types-bidding
-A collection of data types commonly used in bidding applications
+A collection of data types commonly used in bidding stories